ifyildirim/SimRIS-Channel-Simulator/README.md

 To quickly get started with SimRIS Channel Simulator v2.0, follow these steps:

 1. Clone or download this repository to your local machine.
-2. Open the simulator in MATLAB.
+2. Open the SimRIS_GUI.m and run it in MATLAB.
-3. Launch the graphical user interface (GUI) using `simris_gui.m`.
-4. Customize your simulation scenario by specifying terminal positions, antenna/element counts, and more.
-5. Run the simulation and generate channel matrices for analysis.
+3. In the opened GUI, choose and select all parameters.
+Then, click the "Run SimRIS" button!
+  (Note: SimRIS needs a parallel computing toolbox!)
+4. If the simulation is not executed, please check the Error Control Box!
+5. If the simulation is succesfully executed, H (NxNtxNsym), G (NrxNxNsym), and D (NrxNtxNsym) can be directly used from the MATLAB workspace.
+   N: Number of Transmit Reflectors, Nt: Number of Transmit Antennas, Nr: Number of Receive Antennas, Nsym: Number of Channel Realizations
+6. Using the "Save as" button, the channels can be downloaded as a ".mat" format.

 ## Documentation

-For detailed instructions, usage examples, and further information about SimRIS Channel Simulator v2.0, please refer to our [Documentation](documentation.md).
+For detailed instructions, usage examples, and further information about SimRIS Channel Simulator v2.0, please refer to our published studies:

+E. Basar, I. Yildirim, “[SimRIS Channel Simulator for Reconfigurable Intelligent Surface-Empowered Communication Systems](https://ieeexplore.ieee.org/abstract/document/9282349)“, in Proc.
+IEEE Latin-American Conf.
+Commun.
+(LATINCOM 2020), Nov.
+2020.
+[PDF](https://corelab.ku.edu.tr/wp-content/uploads/2021/09/SimRIS_Channel_Simulator_for_Reconfigurable_Intelligent_Surface-Empowered_Communication_Systems.pdf)

+E. Basar, I. Yildirim, F. Kilinc, “[Indoor and Outdoor Physical Channel Modeling and Efficient Positioning for Reconfigurable Intelligent Surfaces in mmWave Bands](https://ieeexplore.ieee.org/document/9541182)“, IEEE Trans.
+Commun. vol. 69, no. 12, pp. 8600-8611, Dec.
+2021.
+[PDF](https://corelab.ku.edu.tr/wp-content/uploads/2021/09/TCOM_SimRIS.pdf)

+E. Basar, I. Yildirim, “[Reconfigurable Intelligent Surfaces for Future Wireless Networks: A Channel Modeling Perspective](https://ieeexplore.ieee.org/abstract/document/9282349)“, IEEE Wireless Commun., vol. 28, no. 3, pp. 108–114, June 2021.
+[PDF](https://corelab.ku.edu.tr/wp-content/uploads/2021/09/Reconfigurable_Intelligent_Surfaces_for_Future_Wireless_Networks_A_Channel_Modeling_Perspective-1.pdf)

+## License and Citation

+SimRIS Channel Simulator v2.0 is released under the GPLv2 license.
+If you in any way use this code for research that results in publications, please cite our original articles.
+The following Bibtex entry can be used:

+                  @article{basar2020SimRIS,
+                  Author = {E. {Basar} and I. {Yildirim}}, Booktitle = {Proc.
+IEEE Latin-American Conf.
+Commun.
+(LATINCOM 2020)}, Title= {{SimRIS} Channel Simulator for Reconfigurable Intelligent Surface-Empowered {mmWave} Communication Systems}, Year={2020},
+                  month={Nov.},
+                  Pages= {1-6},}

+                  @article{basar2020SimRIS_2,
+                  Author = {E. {Basar} and I. {Yildirim} and F. {Kilinc}}, journal = {IEEE Trans.
+Commun.
+(Early access)}
+                  Title = {Indoor and Outdoor Physical Channel Modeling and Efficient Positioning for Reconfigurable Intelligent Surfaces in mm{W}ave Bands}, Year = {2021},
+                  month={Sep.},}

+                  @article{basar2021SimRIS_3,
+                  Author = {E. {Basar} and I. {Yildirim}}, Journal= {IEEE Wireless Communications},
+                  Title = {Reconfigurable Intelligent Surfaces for Future Wireless Networks: {A} Channel Modeling Perspective}, Year = {2021},
+                  Volume={28},
+                  Number={3},
+                  Pages={108-114},
+                  Doi= {10.1109/MWC.001.2000338},}
 ## Contributing

 We welcome contributions from the community to enhance and improve SimRIS Channel Simulator v2.0.
 Feel free to fork this repository, make improvements, and submit pull requests.
 For major changes, please open an issue to discuss the proposed changes.

-## License

-SimRIS Channel Simulator v2.0 is released under the [MIT License](LICENSE).

 ## Contact

-For inquiries, feedback, or collaboration opportunities, you can reach out to our team at [contact@simris-simulator.com](mailto:contact@simris-simulator.com).
+For inquiries, feedback, or collaboration opportunities, you can reach out to our team at [ibrahimyildirim19@ku.edu.tr](mailto:ibrahimyildirim19@ku.edu.tr) or [ebasar@ku.edu.tr](mailto:ebasar@ku.edu.tr).

 Happy simulating!